 The Bottom Line

 Remote work has made the transition from a nice perk to a standard way of working.
 Working from home is becoming increasingly popular with no signs that the popularity will decline in the near future.
 Considering the options available — working as a “remote” or “telecommuting” employee, as an independent contractor with clients, or as a business owner running a business –the growth in working from home is much more likely to grow as time passes.

 Are you looking for a remote, work-from-home, or flexible job?
-Visit our partner site FlexJobs to find verified jobs in many different categories, including communications jobs, remote bookkeeping jobs, social media jobs, and more.
+Visit our partner site FlexJobs to find verified jobs in many different categories, including communications jobs, remote bookkeeping jobs, social media jobs, commission jobs, web jobs, designer jobs, physics jobs, agriculture jobs, HTML jobs, and more.

 More About Work From Home Jobs:

 - Flexjobs: Top 100 Companies for Remote Jobs

 - How to Work From Home: 7 Tips

 - How to Work Effectively From Home